Life On A Debt Management Program

 The stories are different but they’re all basically the same.
 A person gets caught in the debt trap and can’t get out.

 It’s usually not for a lack of trying.
-But they either lack the knowledge and/or the willpower to succeed.
+But they either lack the knowledge and/or the willpower to succeed in a debt management program.

 That leads to problems beyond paying bills, like anxiety and depression.
 Then they hear about debt management programs and figure it’s worth a try.